stoptracking-vim/vim-zoom/README.md

 A simple plugin to toggle zoom of current window within the current tab.

-This is heavily inspired from tmux's zoom pane feature.
+This is heavily inspired from tmux's zoom pane feature and _this_ repository is a fork.

 ## Installation